13r1ckz/thermalquote/README.md

 # thermalquote
-a 24 hour code challenge with my self
+a 24 hour code challenge with myself